kachroolab/kachroolab/classes/BIOL367_fall_2019.md

 **October 30, 2019**

+[Lecture 14]

 **QUIZ#2 [Covering Lectures 7-13] on TOP HAT.
-The quiz will start at 10:45am after lecture 7.
+The quiz will start at 10:45am after lecture 14.
 Follow these guidelines for how to take quiz on TOPHAT: I recommend using PC or Mac for the quiz rather than apps on mobiles/tablets**

 [How to prep 1](https://github.com/kachroolab/kachroolab/files/2416371/TopHat.1.pdf)